 The chairperson will explain the proceedings at the start of each agenda item.

-- For each item on the agenda, all parties relevant to the application (the permit applicant and objectors) will be invited by the chairperson to come from their seats and sit with the councillors and council staff at the main table.
+- For each item on the agenda, all parties relevant to the application (the permit applicant and objectors) will be invited by the chairperson to come forward and make a submission.

 - The chairperson will then invite council planning officers to provide a brief (5 minute) overview of the application, including: the proposal and relevant policy in the Yarra Planning Scheme, the officer’s assessment and the officer’s recommendation.